Cleaning equipment

 • Generally dry clean

 • Crockery/cutlery.
-If provided then ensure you leave the same quantity as you received (and noted in the inventory) and any missing or broken items (if any) have been replaced
+If provided, ensure you leave the same quantity as you received (and noted in the inventory) and replace any missing or broken items.

-• All carpets must be cleaned.
+• You must clean all carpets.
 There may be a requirement for a professional steam clean and, if so, get a receipt

-• If there is a chimney, it must be swept by a registered professional chimney sweep (get a receipt)
+• If there is a chimney, hire a registered professional chimney sweep to sweep it and obtain a receipt.

 If you have a garden with your property, its upkeep and maintenance will typically fall under the responsibility of the tenant.